On the use of dynamic mode decomposition for time-series forecasting of ships operating in waves: Test Cases Description

 \subsection{Turning Circle of the KCS in Regular Waves}

 The starboard turning circle of the free-running KCS in regular waves with constant rudder angle of 35\textit{deg} is taken as second test case.
-Data are taken from experiments conducted at the IIHR wave basin, which is shown in Fig. \ref{fig:5415} and whose characteristics are given in \cite{sanada2021experimental}.
+Data are taken from experiments conducted at the IIHR wave basin, which is shown in Fig. \ref{fig:KCS} and whose characteristics are given in \cite{sanada2021experimental}.
 The model length is $L=2.7$\textit{m} and the nominal speed corresponds to $\mathrm{Fr}=0.157$.
 The propeller RPM are fixed and provide the nominal speed in calm water.
 The regular wave parameters are $\lambda/L=1$ (wave length to ship-length ratio) and $H/\lambda=1/60$ (wave height to wave-length ratio).

-The state variables used for DMD are the $x$, $y$, and $z$ coordinates (Earth-coordinate system) of a reference point placed amidships, pitch and roll motions, turning rate, $u$, $v$, and $w$ component of the ship velocity (projected onto the ship axes), rudder angle, propeller thrust, and torque.
+The state variables used for DMD are the $x$, $y$, and $z$ coordinates (Earth-coordinate system) of a reference point placed amidships, $u$, $v$, and $w$ components of the ship velocity (projected onto the ship axes), pitch and roll motions, drift angle, and propeller thrust and torque.
+As for the 5415M case, a reduced set of variables is used that can be reasonably measured onboard.
+The addition of wave field variables would be also in this case a natural extension of the current study and will be addressed in future work.